joewing/q1/README.md

 The src directory contains the asmq1 and q1sim programs.  asmq1 is the Q1 assembler and q1sim is the Q1 simulator.

-The model directory contains a Verilog model of the Q1.
+The model directory contains a Verilog model of the Q1 as well as SPICE models for some of the Q1 circuits.